Skip to content

 In the CLI, calling vite build and vite build --ssr will still build the client only and ssr only environments for backward compatibility.

-When builder is not undefined (or when calling vite build --app), vite build will opt-in into building the entire app instead.
-This would later on become the default in a future major.
-A ViteBuilder instance will be created (build-time equivalent to a ViteDevServer) to build all configured environments for production.
-By default the build of environments is run in series respecting the order of the environments record.
-A framework or user can further configure how the environments are built using:
+When the builder option is set (even to an empty object {}, which is what vite build --app does), vite build opts in to building the entire app instead.
+This will become the default in a future major.
+In this mode, Vite creates a ViteBuilder instance (the build-time equivalent of a ViteDevServer) and uses it to build all configured environments for production.
+By default, environments are built in series, following the order of the environments record.

 js

-export default {
+export default defineConfig({

 builder: {